jfriedmanedu/ITCS5154CourseProject/README.md

 #### The goal of this project is to reimplement the agent used in the paper **"A Context-Aware Approach for Detecting Worth-Checking Claims in Political Debates"** but instead of using the original implementation we are going to try an RNN implementation and a Transformer implementation.
 We will utilize Grid Search to find the best hyperparameters for our models.
 We will follow the same pre-processing steps and utilize the same data for comparative accuracy.

 ## Run the Project
-#### In order to run this project successfully you will need to download the template files from the templates folder.
-And then you will need to download the src and data directories, along with config.ini, from the Experimentation folder.
-Make sure to place both directories and the folder on the same level as the template notebooks.
+#### In order to run this project successfully you will need to download the NotebookTemplates folder.
+Inside that directory you will find the src and data directories along with config.ini, used with author attirbution.
+Make sure to maintain the current folder structure so the template notebooks can find the underlying data and src pacakges.
 Update and adjust anything as you see fit.

 ---
 #### Some code has been reused, or refactored, as originally developed by the author's of the paper.
 They have requested the following annotations be included: